Skip to main content

 delegated-pipelines-apply

-It is up to the user provisioning these roles to ensure that this role has only the necessary read/write permissions required to manage infrastructure changes relevant to the delegated repository.
+• Users must ensure that the role has only the necessary read/write permissions required for the delegated repository.